Acanthosis nigricans: Signs and symptoms

 Lesions are usually asymptomatic, though mild pruritus may occur.

 Causes

 Acanthosis nigricans arises from several distinct mechanisms.
-It most commonly reflects insulin resistance and is frequently associated with type 2 diabetes, obesity and endocrine disorders such as hypothyroidism, acromegaly, polycystic ovary syndrome and Cushing's disease.
+It most commonly reflects insulin resistance and is frequently associated with type 2 diabetes, obesity and endocrine disorders such as hypothyroidism, acromegaly, polyendocrine metabolic ovarian syndrome, and Cushing's disease.
 It may also be inherited, medication-related or associated with internal malignancy.
 Review articles describe acanthosis nigricans primarily as a marker of systemic metabolic dysfunction rather than a primary skin disease.

 Acral acanthotic anomaly

 Acral acanthotic anomaly is a localized variant affecting the elbows, knees, knuckles and dorsal feet.
 It occurs in otherwise healthy individuals, and its etiology is unknown.
 It is not associated with internal disease.

 Familial (Type I)

 Familial acanthosis nigricans is an autosomal dominant condition presenting at birth or during childhood.